jeanmarc/akkatyped/PITCHME.md

 @ulend

+---?code=project/Dependencies.scala
----@Adding it to your project?code=project/Dependencies.scala
+@title[Adding it to your project]
 @[4-5]

 ---